Esri/generator-esri-appbuilder-js/README.md

 This will repackage and compress your application with only the neccessary elements.
 We have found this to result in massive performance improvements.

+NOTE: This feature is only available for 2D applications with a chosen Web AppBuilder application.

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by [submitting an issue](https://github.com/Esri/generator-esri-appbuilder-js/issues).